magento/devdocs/guides/v2.0/config-guide/varnish/config-use-varnish.md

 	When Magento detects such a change, a message displays informing you to refresh the cache.
 To do this, see <a href="#use-varnish-cache">Refresh the Magento cache</a>.

-*	Maintaining a store (for example, adding or editing categories, prices, products, and promotional pricing rules)
+*	Maintaining a store (for example, adding or editing categories, prices, products, and promotional pricing rules).

 	Varnish is purged automatically when you perform any of these tasks.